Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>AutoPlaylistDirectory</summary>

-An optional path to a directory containing auto playlist files.Each file should contain a list of playable URLs or terms, one track per line.<br>
+An optional path to a directory containing auto playlist files.<br>
+Each file should contain a list of playable URLs or terms, one track per line.<br>
 <strong>Default Value:</strong> <code>config/playlists</code>
 </details>
 <details>